Distrotech/omniORB/omniORB/README.unix.txt

 libomniORB4.so      - omniORB runtime shared library
-libomniDynamic4.so  - omniORB runtime shared library for dynamic features libomniCodeSets4.so - extra code sets for string transformation libomnisslTP.so     - SSL transport (built if OpenSSL is available) libCOS4.so          - stubs and skeletons for the COS service interfaces libCOSDynamic4.so   - dynamic stubs for the COS service interfaces
+libomniDynamic4.so  - omniORB runtime shared library for dynamic features libomniCodeSets4.so - extra code sets for string transformation libomnisslTP4.so    - SSL transport (built if OpenSSL is available) libCOS4.so          - stubs and skeletons for the COS service interfaces libCOSDynamic4.so   - dynamic stubs for the COS service interfaces